 And with more than 50 miles of multi-use trails, runners can get away from the world, running as far as they like.
-Try the 7.5-mile Small Lake Loop, which has a 1000-foot elevation gain; or—for a bit more challenge—the 11.6-mile Big Lake Loop with a 1600-foot elevation.
+Try the 7.5-mile Small Lake Loop, which has a 1000-foot elevation gain; or -- for a bit more of a challenge -- the 11.6-mile Big Lake Loop with a 1600-foot elevation.

 Sugarloaf Ridge State Park

 Nestled into the majestic Mayacamas Mountains between Sonoma and Napa valleys, 4,000-acre Sugarloaf Ridge State Park is home to the headwaters of 33-mile-long Sonoma Creek, a 25-foot seasonal waterfall, and 2,729-foot Bald Mountain.
 The park's unusual name is derived from the 19th-century practice of molding sugar into cone-shaped loaves (many of the park's hills have that shape).